 The system can also write the CFI query command when the device is in the autoselect mode.
 The device enters the CFI query mode, and the system can read CFI data at the addresses given in Tables 12-15.
-The system must write the reset command to return the device to reading array data.
+The system must write the reset command to return the device to the autoselect mode.